 Now residing in London, Heather teaches Horton Technique within many institutions, festivals and organisations across the UK and beyond.
 Currently she serves as a dance lecturer at Roehampton University

+and Artistry Youth Dance.
 Heather’s class brings excitement and dynamic musicality to the Horton Technique; empowering dancers to freely express their true selves.
 Many of her students have been impacted by her guidance and have gone on to train and perform internationally.
 Additionally, Heather continues to perform as part of Coleman Collective (NYC) and Blake Arts Ensemble (London).

 Beyond her role as a performer and lecturer, she supports individual artists and organisations as a project manager and creative producer.
 Since 2015, Heather has worked with numerous organisations in roles that encompass fundraising, events and project management, marketing and communications, programming and professional development support.
 Currently, she is a freelance producer working with Dickson Mbi Company and Kauma Arts.

 It was such a pleasure working with Heather on a Lester Horton Technique ‘class as performance’ in the gallery; from the outset she was so open to bringing an unconventional performance into an unconventional space, thinking creatively about what would work.
 She was clear about her dancers’ needs, but flexible to the limitations of exhibition space.
 The resulting event was more than I had hoped – generous, joyful, immersive and enlightening!